Goatz92/mtg-library/README.md

 and the decks that they are in.

 Secondary uses:
-CRUD for each collection of decks
+CRUD operations for each collection of decks
 Add singular cards, not existing in decks.